mattvenn/atbristol-megadrawbz/tests/screwthread-uniformity/README.md

 [Test program](test.py) sends 20 steps 20k, recording encoder position at each 20 step interval.

+[firmware](screwthread-uniformity.ino) is running on Arduino.

-Not sure if this is actually happening because with 400k steps at 3200 steps per rev = 125 revolutions, and it was maximum 10 revs.
+Not sure if this is actually happening because with 400k steps at 1600 steps per rev = 125 revolutions, and it was maximum 10 revs.
+No it's not happening, the firmware is broken because test.py doesn't wait for arduino to finish before sending new steps.
+So nothing can be calculated from distance.

 # Results